Jacob Lurie

 Jacob Alexander Lurie (born December 7, 1977) is an American mathematician who is a professor at the Institute for Advanced Study.
-Lurie is a 2014 MacArthur Fellow.
+In 2014, Lurie received a MacArthur Fellowship.
+Lurie's research interests are algebraic geometry, topology, and homotopy theory.

 Life

 When he was a student in the Science, Mathematics, and Computer Science Magnet Program at Montgomery Blair High School, Lurie took part in the International Mathematical Olympiad, where he won a gold medal with a perfect score in 1994.
 In 1996 he took first place in the Westinghouse Science Talent Search and was featured in a front-page story in the Washington Times.

 Lurie earned his bachelor's degree in mathematics from Harvard College in 2000 and was awarded in the same year the Morgan Prize for his undergraduate thesis on Lie algebras.
 He earned his Ph.D. from the Massachusetts Institute of Technology under supervision of Michael J. Hopkins, in 2004 with a thesis on derived algebraic geometry.
 In 2007, he became associate professor at MIT, and in 2009 he became professor at Harvard University.
 In 2019, he joined the Institute for Advanced Study as a permanent faculty member in mathematics.